Atticus of Constantinople: Anti-heretical endeavours

 Though he was lenient toward the Novatians and the partisans of John Chrysostom, Atticus displayed great vigour in combating and repressing heresy.
 He wrote to the bishop of Pamphylia and to Amphilochius of Iconium, calling on them to drive out the Messalians (Photius, c.
 52).
 He likewise strove against the lingering adherents of Arianism and Apollinarism in his Letter to Eupsychius, in which he affirmed that "God suffered in a body" and that Jesus is "self-same God and man".
 The letter was later recognised at the Council of Chalcedon.

 Socrates of Constantinople, who is a partial witness, attributes to him a sweet and winning disposition which caused him to be regarded with much affection.
 Those who thought with him found in him a warm friend and supporter.
 Towards his theological adversaries he at first showed great severity, and after they submitted, changed his behaviour and won them by gentleness.
 He characterised Atticus as spending whole nights in study of "the ancients".

 The zeal and energy he displayed against the Pelagians are highly commended by Pope Celestine I, who goes so far as to posthumously style him "a true successor of St. Chrysostom".; Theod.
 Ep. cxlv.).
 His writings were quoted as those of an orthodox teacher by the councils of Ephesus and Chalcedon.
 Atticus was more an administrator than a writer, and of what he did publish little remains.
-A treatise On Faith and Virginity, combating by anticipation the errors of Nestorius, addressed to Roman emperor Theodosius I's daughters Pulcheria and her sisters, is mentioned by Marcellinus Comes.
+A treatise On Faith and Virginity, combating by anticipation the errors of Nestorius, addressed to Roman emperor Arcadius' daughters Pulcheria and her sisters, is mentioned by Marcellinus Comes.
 Constas esteems that it "probably contributed to the princess's decision to embrace virginity and asceticism", tied up with burgeoning Marian devotions.